gmberton/VPR-methods-evaluation/README.md

 You can easily change the paths for different datasets, and you can use any of the following methods: NetVLAD, AP-GeM, SFRS, CosPlace, Conv-AP, MixVPR, EigenPlaces, AnyLoc, SALAD.
 Note that each method has weights only for certain architectures.
 For example NetVLAD only has weights for VGG16 with descriptors_dimension 32768 and 4069 (with PCA).

+NB: make sure to use the `git clone --recursive`, otherwise some third party (like AP-GeM) models can't be used.

 ### Visualize predictions